-We make every effort to reduce our carbon footprint and since 2008 we have implemented a self-imposed carbon tax and donate £10/tonne of carbon that we use operating our tours to environmental and charitable causes.
-Since 2008 we have donated £18,500 cash and £10,500 in kind to environmental and social projects such as The National Trust and the Scottish Wildlife Trust.
+We make every effort to reduce our carbon footprint and since 2008 we have implemented a self-imposed carbon tax and donate £10/tonne of carbon that we use operating our tours to environmental and community projects and to projects which promote health and wellbeing.
+Since 2008 we have donated £42,800 cash and £15,443 in kind to environmental and social projects such as The National Trust and the Scottish Wildlife Trust.
 Examples of organizations that we have volunteered with are The Pentland Hills, Water of Leith and James Gillespie High.

 In 2012 Rabbie’s initiated a community project in conjunction with the National Trust for Scotland where Rabbie’s funded a project to plant a new native woodland at Ben Lawers.
 In the long-term, the woodland will be managed by the Crannog Centre and the hazel trees will be used for their crafts, education and conservation activities, making this a strong partnership with benefit to local community.
 In September 2012 we organised for pupils from the local primary schools of Kenmore and Killin and from our local Leith Primary in Edinburgh, to visit the new woodland and learn about the importance of regeneration projects like this and preserving native habitats.
 Rabbie’s aim of involving schools is to grow the next generation of heritage fans.
 Our aim is to increase this project and build on its success involving more communities and schools in the long term.